Clouds - What They Are, How They Form, And The Different Cloud Types

-Often, we briefly glance at the skies in the morning to see how cloudy it is before heading off to work, school, or college.
-However, different cloud types can tell us more about the weather than we realize.
+We often briefly glance at the sky in the morning to see how cloudy it is before heading off to work, school, or college.
+However, different cloud types can tell us more about the weather than we may think.

-Some types of cloud systems can look almost identical to the casual observer.
-To be honest, it can even be confusing for some seasoned weather enthusiasts.
+Some cloud formations can look almost identical to the casual observer.
+To be honest, they can even be confusing for some seasoned weather enthusiasts.

 And to make things more confusing, you have the odd occasion where you experience light rain or drizzle without a cloud in sight.
 This phenomenon is called a sunshower or serein.